Netflix-Skunkworks/riskquant/README.md

 This step only needs to be done once for a given version of riskquant.

-Then, assuming your inputs are in a `data` sub-directory, you can analyze it with riskquant using a command like:
+Then, assuming your inputs are in a `data` sub-directory, you can analyze them with `riskquant` using a command like:

 ```
 docker container run --rm -it \